J. E. T. Bowden

 James Edwin Theodore Bowden (September 14, 1857 – November 19, 1930) was an American politician.
-He served as the 24th and 31st preconsolidation mayor of Jacksonville, Florida from 1899-1901 and again from 1915-1917.
+He served as the 24th and 31st preconsolidation mayor of Jacksonville, Florida from 1899 to 1901 and again from 1915 to 1917.

-He moved to Waycross, Georgia and served in the Georgia House of Representatives and Georgia Senate.He married Cora Elizabeth King of Arcadia, Florida, daughter of Ziba King.
+Bowden moved to Waycross, Georgia and served in the Georgia House of Representatives and Georgia Senate.
+He married Cora Elizabeth King of Arcadia, Florida, daughter of Ziba King.